 Why choose three life issues?

-Life issues anchor the Dream Sociomatrix to concerns that are relevant to you.
+At the beginning of any IDL interview, whether involving the interviewing of multiple characters via Dream Sociometry or individual characters and elements using the IDL individual interviewing protocols, three life issues are stated by the interviewed subject.
+Life issues anchor the Dream Sociomatrix and interview to concerns that are relevant to you.
 They provide a way to test the method.
 Are your issues clearer as a result of creating a Dream Sociomatrix?
 Do you see new, promising ways to approach them?
 Have you received recommendations that you can operationalize and test in your daily life to see if your issues continue to resolve themselves?
 We sometimes have to dig to get to a third life issue, which means that with three life issues we are more likely to not only find one that is a key to understanding the other two, but to gain clarity as to how all three are related.

 Why do I write down my associations to the dream, nightmare, or life issue?

-In order to support getting into the role of other characters it is important to “table” your interpretations and assumptions about why you had the experience.
-Otherwise, your interests, emotions, motivations, and intentions will color and contaminate the answers characters give.
+In order to support identifying with the perspective or worldview of another character, it is important to “table” your interpretations and assumptions about why you had the dream, life issue, or your interpretations of a historical, mystical, or fictional event..
+Otherwise, your interests, emotions, motivations, and intentions will color and contaminate the answers that characters provide.
 You accomplish nothing if other characters simply parrot your opinions and preferences.
 Therefore, writing down your associations helps you to get out of the way so you can more effectively and completely access novel and liberating perspectives.

-Is it better to work on a dream, nightmare, life issue, world event, or amazing life experience?
+Is it better to work on a dream, nightmare, life issue, world event, mystical experience, or amazing life experience?

 Each has its advantages.
 Generally, it is best to start with those things that are most troubling or interesting to you and, as you gain experience, to experiment with the other possibilities.
 Life issues are probably the most common category to interview, because these most concern us.